Radiation reaction effects on particle dynamics in intense counterpropagating laser pulses: Introduction

 Here, $R_a \equiv a_2/a_1$ is the pulse $a_0$ ratio.
 We will find in Section \ref{sec:resultsbeat} that the electron dynamics in our configuration depend directly on the motion of the interference beat wave, so $v_{ZMF}$ is the relevant velocity.

 In this work, we investigate radiation reaction in the interaction between a thin underdense plasma and counterpropagating circularly polarized lasers of different intensities and wavelengths, as depicted in Fig.~\ref{fig:schem}(a).
+The laser pulses strike the plasma simultaneously, in contrast to the sequential configurations which have been studied in-depth in other works (including schemes in which electrons are first accelerated by a driver laser and then collide with a scattering laser) \cite{Cole2018,Poder2018,Lv2021,Griffith2022ParticleSignatures,Mirzaie2024AllOpticalLaser,Vranic2014AllOptical}.
 Through particle-in-cell simulations and simple single particle analysis, we find a regime in which radiation reaction reverses the particle motion during and after the interaction.
 We detail our physical configuration and one-dimensional (1D) computational parameters in Section \ref{sec:methods}.
 In Section \ref{sec:results}, we present the simulation results, including the electron dynamics within the laser pulses (Sections \ref{sec:resultsaccel}-\ref{sec:resultsbeat}) and the effect of radiation reaction on those dynamics (Section \ref{sec:resultsRR}).
+We provide a brief discussion of the resulting charge separation and proton motion in Section \ref{sec:resultsion}.
 Section \ref{sec:resultspond} discusses possible ponderomotive effects after the laser interaction.
 We then categorize the particle motion into five regimes based on the dynamics with and without radiation reaction, described in Section \ref{sec:resultsclasses}.
 In Section \ref{sec:2D}, we show that our results hold in two-dimensional (2D) simulations.
 Finally, in Section \ref{sec:discussion}, we suggest using the proton dynamics as a means to observe radiation reaction experimentally and summarize our findings.